 - Performance Awards.
 The committee is authorized to grant performance awards conditioned upon the achievement of specified performance goals.
 Performance awards, performance-based restricted stock and performance-based restricted stock units are intended to be "qualified performance-based compensation" within the meaning of section 162(m) of the Internal Revenue Code and will generally be paid or vested solely on account of the attainment of one or more preestablished, objective performance goals within the meaning of section 162(m) of the Code and the regulations thereunder.
-The performance goal will be the attainment of preestablished levels of net income, earnings, reserve replacement, cash flow, net cash flow from operations, sales, production, cost of production, margins, capital expenditures, market capitalization, market price per share, return on equity, return on assets, return on capital employed, earnings per share, net asset value, book value per share or total shareholder return, in each case, in relation to the company or its subsidiaries or any business unit of either or in comparison to a designated group of other companies or an index or other subject of comparison, all as determined by the committee.
+The performance goal will be the attainment of preestablished levels of net income, earnings, reserve replacement, cash flow, net cash flow from operations, sales, production, cost of production, margins, capital employed, earnings per share, net asset value, book value per share or total shareholder return, in each case, in relation to the company or its subsidiaries or any business unit of either or in comparison to a designated group of other companies or an index or other subject of comparison, all as determined by the committee.
 A performance award will be denominated in shares of common stock, shares equivalents, units or cash, and may be payable in cash, shares of common stock, other awards, or other property, and have such other terms as are determined by the committee. - Dividend Equivalents.
 The committee is authorized to grant dividend equivalents, representing an amount equal to regular dividends paid on a share of the company's common stock.
 The committee may provide that dividend equivalents will be paid or distributed when accrued or be reinvested in additional shares or awards, or otherwise reinvested.
 Dividend equivalents will not, however, be granted with respect to stock options or stock appreciation rights.